lucasgdm/neuroevolution-car-racing/README.md

   </a>
 </p>

-The multilayer perceptron receives with the following inputs:
+The multilayer perceptron receives the following inputs:
 - The curvature of the road at N sample points ahead of the car
 - Car speed
 - Car angle